IABTechLab/ucid/spec/UCID v1.0 DRAFT.md

 | --------- |-----------| -----------| ---------- |
 | https://ucid.io/ucids/{creative_identifier} | GET | Validates a submitted creative_dentifier as being a UCID that was issued by the Registration Authority and returns the validated ID and basic metadata.** | [UCID](#object_ucid) or 302 Redirect |

 **If the submitted creative identifier was NOT issued by the RA, the RA will forward the request on to the peer RA identified by its prefix.
 If the peer successfully validates the UCID then the response can be returned to the client which by defintion contains a Uri to the validating RA.
-For cases where a “legacy” creative_dentifier (e.g. an ID that is missing the RAID prefix) is submitted and validated, then optionally the request can be forwarded to all peers, in this instance the returned metadata must include the fully-qualified UCID, effectively providing an automatic translation from the legacy ID format to the new UCID format.
+For cases where a “legacy” creative_dentifier (e.g. an ID that does not match a registered RAID prefix) is submitted and validated, then the request can be forwarded to all peers where the code matches the `legacyCodeFormat`, in this instance the returned metadata must include the fully-qualified UCID, effectively providing an automatic translation from the legacy ID format to the new UCID format.

 ## Private Operations <a name="private-operations"></a>